 If you or someone you know needs emergency care, go to your hospital's emergency room.
 If you think the problem is life threatening, call 9-1-1.

-- Emergency Medical Services and Trauma Frequently Asked Questions (Rural Assistance Center)
+- Rural Emergency Medical Services (EMS) and Trauma (Rural Health Information Hub)

 Statistics and Research